 Also the underlying network can benefit from being informed about a device's Traffic Patterns by the oneM2M System.

-For example, if the IN-CSE knows the device's Traffic Patterns and transmits them to an underlying 3GPP network, then this information can be used by a 3GPP network to set the device's "Maximum Response Time" (3GPP Term) to tune the UE's DRX and PSM parameters.
+EXAMPLE 2: If the IN-CSE knows the device's Traffic Patterns and transmits them to an underlying 3GPP network, then this information can be used by a 3GPP network to set the device's "Maximum Response Time" (3GPP Term) to tune the UE's DRX and PSM parameters.